rust-lang/rust/doc/rust.md

 macro rules.
 In the transcriber, the designator is already known, and so only the name of a matched nonterminal comes after the dollar sign.

-In bothe the matcher and transcriber, the Kleene star-like operator, consisting of `$` and parens, optionally followed by a separator token, followed by `*` or `+`, indicates repetition. (`*` means zero or more repetitions, `+` means at least one repetition.
-The parens are not matched or transcribed).
+In both the matcher and transcriber, the Kleene star-like operator indicates repetition.
+The Kleene star operator consists of `$` and parens, optionally followed by a separator token, followed by `*` or `+`.
+`*` means zero or more repetitions, `+` means at least one repetition.
+The parens are not matched or transcribed.
 On the matcher side, a name is bound to _all_ of the names it matches, in a structure that mimics the structure of the repetition encountered on a successful match.
 The job of the transcriber is to sort that structure out.